 3. Work on your cornering.
 Dismounts and remounts get all the attention leading up to cross season, but in reality it should be all about cornering.
 How many dismounts do you do per lap?
 One, maybe two?
-How many corners do you have to navigate?
+How many corners do you have to navigate per lap?
 Dozens!
-If you can be smooth through all kinds of corners you’ll be faster, conserve energy and get better results.
+If you can be smooth through all kinds of corners then you’ll be faster, conserve energy and get better results.
 How do you practice cornering?
 Go ride your ‘cross bike on mountain bike trails or set up very twisty mock ‘cross course at a local park and do it over and over and over again.

 4. Practice bunny hops.
 Hear me out.
 Learning to bunny hop is not easy.
 It takes practice, lots of practice, to do a bunny hop.
 Don’t say it’s hopeless and give up before you try.
 Incorporate some hopping practice in to your weekly training.
 To learn how to bunny hop check out our video >>.